Fall 2018 Course Descriptions

 Japanese 1B is designed to develop basic skills acquired in Japanese 1A further.
 Students will learn approximately 150 new kanji.
 At the end of the course students should be able to express positive and negative requirements, chronological order of events, conditions, giving and receiving of objects and favors, and to ask and give advice.
 Grades will be determined on the basis of attendance, quiz scores, homework and class participation.
 Prerequisites: Japan 1A; or consent of instructor.

-The goal of this course is for the students to understand the more advanced language and culture required to communicate effectively in Japanese.
-Some of the cultural aspects covered are; pop-culture, traditional arts, education, convenient stores, haiku, and history.
-Through the final project, students will learn how to introduce their own cultures and their influences.
-In order to achieve these goals, students will learn how to integrate the basic structures and vocabulary they acquired in the previous semesters, as well as study new linguistic expressions.
-An increasing amount of more advanced reading and writing, including approximately 200 new kanji, will also be required.
-Prerequisites: Japan 10A; or consent of instructor.
+The goal of this course is for the students to understand the language and culture required to communicate effectively in Japanese.
+Some of the cultural aspects covered are; geography, speech style, technology, sports, food, and religion.
+Through the final project, students will learn how to discuss social issues and their potential solutions.
+In order to achieve these goals, students will learn how to integrate the basic linguistics knowledge they acquired in J1, as well as study new structures and vocabulary.
+An increasing amount of reading and writing, including approximately 200 new kanji, will also be required.
+Prerequisites: Japanese 1 or Japanese 1B; or consent of instructor.

-This course aims to develop further context-specific skills in speaking, listening, reading and writing.
+This course will develop further context-specific skills in speaking, listening, reading and writing.
 It concentrates on students using acquired grammar and vocabulary with more confidence in order to express functional meanings, while increasing overall linguistic competence.
 Students will learn approximately 200 new Kanji.
 There will be a group or individual project.
-Course materials include the textbook supplemented by newspapers, magazine articles, short stories, essays, and video clips which will provide insight into Japanese culture and society.
-Prerequisites: Japan 100A; or consent of instructor.
+Course materials include the textbook supplemented by newspapers, magazine articles, short stories, and video clips which will provide insight into Japanese culture and society.
+Prerequisites: Japanese 10 or Japanese 10B; or consent of instructor.